jpratt9/john-pratt.com/src/frontend/content/posts/how-to-secure-web-applications/index.md

 This approach is fundamental to securing APIs.
 By issuing "scoped" tokens, you can grant an application permission to, say, *read* a user's contacts without giving it the power to *delete* them.
 This level of granular control is a cornerstone of effective web application security.

 ## Defending Against Injection with Smart Input Handling
 Every single input field in your web application is a potential doorway for an attacker.
-That search bar, the comment form, even a simple contact form—they don't see them as places for data.
+That search bar, the comment form, even a simple contact form - they don't see them as places for data.
 They see them as opportunities to get into your backend systems.
 Smart input handling is all about slamming those doors shut and locking them tight, stopping devastatingly common attacks like SQL Injection and Cross-Site Scripting (XSS) before they even start.

 ![Image](https://cdn.outrank.so/fa6f58f4-0556-42c4-aa95-73bd51bc70b8/89fe6754-8761-4ee7-bd82-c1fa503fa012.jpg)